-As of November 7, 2019 the Company was pleased to announce that it had completed the cash consideration payments to the Project vendors totaling US\$350,000 as defined under the definitive purchase agreement for the Transaction announced by the Company on July 15, 2019, issued 2,000,000 common shares to the Project vendors and complete other administrative arrangements required to complete the Transaction.
-Exploration work throughout 2020 has prepared the "Tin Cup" portion of the property ready for drilling upon state drill permits being issued.
+As of November 7, 2019, the Company was pleased to announce that it had completed the cash consideration payments to the Project vendors totaling US\$350,000 as defined under the definitive purchase agreement for the Transaction announced by the Company on July 15, 2019, issued 2,000,000 common shares to the Project vendors and complete other administrative arrangements required to complete the Transaction.
+Exploration work throughout 2020 has allowed the Company to extend its exploration license on the Secret Pass Gold Property for an additional 5 years and prepared the entire property and specifically the "Tin Cup" portion of the property ready for drilling upon federal and state drill permits being issued.